 Interesting fact: Until 1993, the BT Tower was designated an official secret and was not shown on Ordnance Survey maps.

 #9 30 St Mary Axe (The Gherkin) 180 metres

 Designed by Norman Foster and completed in 2003.
 The Gherkin is mostly commercial office space, occupied by Swiss Re, a re-insurance company who commissioned it.
 Along with being Swiss Re’s UK Operations Head Office, the building houses various other large companies.
-Much of the office furniture was supplied by a local firm called Cubewing Sysytems.
 The Gherkin is currently owned by Brazilian billionaire, Joseph Satra, who paid ₤700 million for it in 2014.

 Interesting fact: Although the building has a curved shape, it has only one piece of curved glass – the cap at the very top of it.